Laura Albert: Exposure

+Scholarly analysis of the hoax

+Critics have discussed Albert's literary hoax in the context of the 1990s and early 2000s boom in misery literature, during which several works promoted as autobiographical were later exposed as fabricated.
+The genre capitalized on a cultural emphasis on public confessions of trauma and victimhood.
+Literary scholar Anne Rothe identifies LeRoy's books as emblematic of popular trauma culture and as child abuse narratives that falsely invited readers to interpret them as nonfiction.
+Although the books were marketed as fiction, Albert deliberately encouraged the belief that they were autobiographical by presenting LeRoy as a real person, thereby enhancing their appeal and commercial value.
+After the deception was revealed, Albert characterized her actions as the use of a pseudonym combined with performance art.
+Rothe argues, however, that a pseudonym traditionally conceals an author's identity so the work is judged on its own merits, rather than creating a fictional public persona.
+She further contends that Albert's use of an impersonator, signed contracts under the LeRoy name, and staged public appearances demonstrated an intentional effort to construct a false author identity to generate publicity and increase book sales.

 Film option and lawsuit

 Antidote International Films, Inc. and its president Jeffrey Levy-Hinte announced plans for a film adaptation of Sarah to be directed by Steven Shainberg.
 Albert signed a contract giving Antidote an option for the film rights to Sarah in the name of JT LeRoy.
 When Antidote discovered that JT LeRoy was a pseudonym of Albert, they requested to expand the project to include Albert's personal story calling it Sarahplus.
 She refused and they sued Albert for fraud, alleging that the option contract was void.
+Gregory Curtner, the lead lawyer for Antidote Films, said it was "the whole autobiographical back story aura that made this so attractive".
 A jury found against Albert and ordered her to pay Antidote the $110,000 she had received for the contract, as well as $6,500 in punitive damages.
 Albert was also ordered to pay $350,000 in legal fees to Antidote.
 In appealing the New York Federal Court's decision on August 13, 2008, the Authors Guild filed an Amicus Brief on her behalf that stated, “The right to free speech, and the right to speak and write anonymously are rights protected by our Constitution, and the district court's decision which holds that Laura Albert's use of pseudonym breached the Option and Purchase Agreement, is one that will have a chilling effect upon authors wishing to exercise their right to write anonymously.”
 Albert reached an out-of-court settlement with Antidote that allowed her to retain the copyright for her past and future works and gave Antidote payments based on Albert's future earnings.